 Set a tight budget and live as frugally as possible for a little while.
 It’s not comfortable or fun, but it is achievable, especially when you have a goal.

 Set monthly saving goals.
 If you have a commission check coming in or a bonus, put that money straight into your savings account for your emergency fund.

 Sometimes its easier to cut expenses drastically for a shorter period and get to your goal saving amount faster than slowly chipping away at it.

 Create a budget based on needs.
 Spend some time building your own household financial strategy that incorporates what is important to you and cut everything else out.

 Where To Put An Emergency Fund?

-It seems counterproductive to have a large sum of money sitting in a low-interest bank account.
+To most people, it seems counterproductive to have a large sum of money sitting in a low-interest bank account.
 However, the point of an emergency fund is not to gain high interest.

 If you have it in a chequing account, have a debit card for it that you keep in a draw at home.
 Don’t take it with you during a BOGO sale.

-For prudent savers, it is recommended to have a portion of your emergency fund in a bank account.
+For prudent savers, it is recommended to have at least a portion of your emergency fund in a bank account.
 Then you could consider investing the rest into a safe and liquid (easy to access) investment fund.
 But you need to be aware that there is always a risk of losing capital.

 We want to hear from you.
 Do you have an emergency fund?
 Are you hoping for the best but prepared for the best?
 Comment below.